Creighton Players to Watch Against Princeton - Sweet 16

 Creighton Players to Watch

-Scheierman paces his squad in rebounds per game (8.2), and also averages 12.5 points and 3.3 assists.
-At the other end, he puts up 1.1 steals and 0.3 blocked shots.
+Scheierman is tops on his team in rebounds per game (8.2), and also averages 12.5 points and 3.3 assists.
+Defensively, he posts 1.1 steals and 0.3 blocked shots.

-Ryan Kalkbrenner is tops on the Bluejays with 15.7 points per game and 1.2 assists, while also posting 6.2 rebounds.
+Ryan Kalkbrenner paces the Bluejays at 15.7 points per contest, while also posting 1.2 assists and 6.2 rebounds.

-Trey Alexander is putting up 13.6 points, 2.6 assists and 4.2 rebounds per game.
+Trey Alexander posts 13.6 points, 4.2 rebounds and 2.6 assists per contest.
+Defensively, he averages 1.1 steals and 0.5 blocked shots.

-Nembhard paces his squad in assists per contest (4.8), and also posts 12.4 points and 4 rebounds.
-Defensively, he puts up 0.7 steals and 0.1 blocked shots.
+Nembhard averages a team-high 4.8 assists per contest.
+He is also averaging 12.4 points and 4 rebounds, shooting 43.4% from the field and 37.3% from downtown with 1.5 made 3-pointers per contest.

-Arthur Kaluma is averaging 11.8 points, 1.7 assists and 6 rebounds per contest.

 Creighton Top Performers (Last 10 Games)